kenneth-fernandes/cs557-distributed-systems-assign-1/README.md

 ## Description:
 - This application is a simple multi-threaded HTTP server that only accepts HTTP GET requests and returns the desired content to the client.
-- The program is executed on remote.cs.binghamton.edu
+- The program is executed on remote.cs.binghamton.edu.

 ---